archie1602/FTPServer/README.md

 # FTP Server
-This is a simple implementation of FTP server in C# + NET 5.0 for Linux Ubuntu 20.04 as a class project for operating systems at [Russian Technological University (MIREA)](https://www.mirea.ru/).
+This is a simple implementation of FTP server in C# + NET 5.0 for Linux Ubuntu 20.04 as a class project for operating systems at [Russian Technological University (MIREA)](https://www.mirea.ru/) in fall semester 2020.

 ## The main features of this implementation